ScratcherAwesomeMinecraft2005/audacity/README.md

 - Extended ranges for some effect parameters
 - And more...

-See a full and detailed list of changes [here](https://github.com/somefoolouthere/audacity/blob/master/CHANGES.md).
+See a full and detailed list of Audacity 3 changes [here](https://github.com/somefoolouthere/audacity/blob/master/AU3_CHANGES.md).

 ## This repository is currently undergoing major structural change.